cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2020/exercise.md

 ## A: Asymptotic limits

-As we are searching for a signal process that does not exist in the standard mode, it's natural to set an upper limit on the cross section times branching fraction of the process (assuming our dataset does not contain a significant discovery of new physics).
+As we are searching for a signal process that does not exist in the standard model, it's natural to set an upper limit on the cross section times branching fraction of the process (assuming our dataset does not contain a significant discovery of new physics).
 Combine has dedicated method for calculating upper limits.
 The most commonly used one is `AsymptoticLimits`, which implements the CLs criterion and uses the profile likelihood ratio as the test statistic.
 As the name implies, the test statistic distributions are determined analytically in the asymptotic approximation, so there is no need for more time-intensive toy throwing and fitting.
 First we will go back to the first datacard we looked at, which is a one-bin counting experiment again.
 Try running the following command:

 ```shell
 combine -M AsymptoticLimits datacard_counting_part2.txt